Hingham Nursery School

 Board of Directors

-The management and fiscal policies of the school are set by the Board of Directors.
-The Board consists primarily of parents who serve a two year commitment.
-Board members traditionally serve on one or more committees designed to ensure the continued successful operation of Hingham Nursery School.
+The management and fiscal policies of Hingham Nursery School are set by the Board of Directors.
+The Board consists primarily of parents who serve a two-year commitment.
+Board Members traditionally serve on one or more committees designed to ensure the continued successful operation of Hingham Nursery School.
 We have operated with a balanced budget since our inception.

-The Board meets once a month with the Director to set policy and plan events.
+The Board meets once a month with the Director to set policy and to plan events throughout the year.

 THE EXECUTIVE COMMITTEE